+BE Group's sustainability work is based on the ambition to create corporate social responsibility, which pervades the entire business.
 BE Group is working to limit the organization's environmental impact and is striving to be an economically, socially and ethically responsible actor.
-The sustainability work is based on creating corporate social responsibility, which permeates the entire business and this sustainability report applies to the Group and all wholly owned subsidiaries.
+This sustainability report applies to the Group and all wholly owned subsidiaries.